American Mafia: The Commission

 FBI chart of American Mafia bosses across the country in 1963.

 As an alternative to the previous despotic Mafia practice of naming a single Mafia boss as capo di tutti capi, or "boss of all bosses", Luciano created The Commission in 1931, where the bosses of the most powerful families would have equal say and vote on important matters and solve disputes between families.
 This group ruled over the National Crime Syndicate and brought in an era of peace and prosperity for the American Mafia.
 By mid-century, there were 26 official Commission-sanctioned Mafia crime families, each based in a different city (except for the Five Families which were all based in New York).
 Each family operated independently from the others and generally had exclusive territory it controlled.
 As opposed to the older generation of "Mustache Petes" such as Maranzano and Masseria, who usually worked only with fellow Italians, the "Young Turks" led by Luciano were more open to working with other groups, most notably the Jewish-American criminal syndicates to achieve greater profits.
 The Mafia thrived by following a strict set of rules that originated in Sicily that called for an organized hierarchical structure and a code of silence that forbade its members from cooperating with the police (Omertà).
 Failure to follow any of these rules was punishable by death.

 The rise of power that the Mafia acquired during prohibition would continue long after alcohol was made legal again.
 Criminal empires which had expanded on bootleg money would find other avenues to continue making large sums of money.
-When alcohol ceased to be prohibited in 1933, the Mafia diversified its money-making criminal activities to include (both old and new): illegal gambling operations, loan sharking, extortion, protection rackets, drug trafficking, fencing, and labor racketeering through control of labor unions.
+When alcohol ceased to be prohibited in 1933, the Mafia diversified its money-making criminal activities to include (both old and new): illegal gambling operations, loansharking, extortion, protection rackets, drug trafficking, fencing, and labor racketeering through control of labor unions.
 In the mid-20th century, the Mafia was reputed to have infiltrated many labor unions in the United States, most notably the Teamsters and International Longshoremen's Association.
 This allowed crime families to make inroads into very profitable legitimate businesses such as construction, demolition, waste management, trucking, and in the waterfront and garment industry.
 In addition they could raid the unions' health and pension funds, extort businesses with threats of a workers' strike and participate in bid rigging.
 In New York City, most construction projects could not be performed without the Five Families' approval.
 In the port and loading dock industries, the Mafia bribed union members to tip them off to valuable items being brought in.
 Mobsters would then steal these products and fence the stolen merchandise.